autonity/docs.autonity.org/content/docs/issues/_index.md

 ## Snap syncing is not supported for new networks

-There is a known issue in the go-ethereum codebase where the default `snap` syncmode is not yet supported for new networks  - see https://github.com/autonity/autonity/blob/master/eth/handler.go#L196-L200.
+There is a known issue in the go-ethereum codebase where the default `snap` syncmode is not yet supported for new networks  - see [https://github.com/autonity/autonity/blob/master/eth/handler.go#L196-L200 <i class='fas fa-external-link-alt'></i>](https://github.com/autonity/autonity/blob/master/eth/handler.go#L196-L200).

 To resolve, for new networks: